usarthurchoi/vs_extension_acekumon_logcat/README.md

-Android LogCat Viewer Extension for VS Code
+Acekumon Android LogCat Viewer Extension for VS Code

 This extension aids in debugging Android applications by filtering and displaying Android LogCat output directly within Visual Studio Code.
 Users can specify a log file directory for offline inspection, and based on their preferences, filter the LogCat output by typing a filter word or selecting from a list of installed packages on the device.